 In the meantime this Videostar will be up for repair.
-Its the later 3V16 Deluxe version, its in excellent condition physically and appears to be electrically complete but as expected, not working.
+It’s the later 3V16 Deluxe version, in excellent condition physically and appears to be electrically complete but as expected, not working.
 When I say not working, I’ve done nothing other than give it a very scant inspection, powered it up to see if a tape is accepted, eaten, rejected or played.

-The result were un eventful at least in respect of damage to said tape.
+The results were un eventful at least in respect of damage to said tape.
 When inserting a tape and selecting FF/REW you can hear the motor spin but there is no tape movement, a few seconds later it shuts off the action but remains powered.

 Likewise if play is used same result.
 I suspect its highly probable belt trouble though that’s a guess as I’ve already stated I’ve not investigated any further yet.
 The reason for this being I wanted to get the service manual rather than trying to guess at disassembly.
 Having now obtained a manual (thanks to a guest pointing me to a copy) I can at least proceed.

-VCR repair is not something I’ve ever undertaken as such this blog will be an on going “back burner” project, in between TV repairs so as to not get bogged down or despondent when things inevitably get a bit tough.
+At the time of this blog, VCR repair is not something I’ve ever undertaken as such this blog will be an on going “back burner” project, in between TV repairs so as to not get bogged down or despondent when things inevitably get a bit tough.

 My hope is that I can get it working and in the process gain some valuable experience in VCR repairs.
 My goal is to also try to obtain an early Philips N1500 or N1700 to compliment my early colour TV collection.
 Hopefully experience gained on this will be a good introduction to Video repair in general and help should I ever be lucky to find one of the N series Philips players.